Coleman Barks

 Barks taught literature at the University of Georgia for three decades.[1]

 He made frequent international appearances and was well known throughout the Middle East.
-Barks' work has contributed to an extremely strong following of Rumi in the English-speaking world.[5]
+Barks's work has contributed to an extremely strong following of Rumi in the English-speaking world.[6]
 Due to his work, the ideas of Sufism have crossed many cultural boundaries over the past few decades.
-Barks received an honorary doctorate from University of Tehran in 2006.[6]
+Barks received an honorary doctorate from University of Tehran in 2006.[7]

 Barks also read his original poetry at the Geraldine R. Dodge Poetry Festival.
-In March 2009, Barks was inducted into the Georgia Writers' Hall of Fame.[7]
+In March 2009, Barks was inducted into the Georgia Writers Hall of Fame.[8]

 Rumi interpretations